SolaceProducts/terraform-solacebrokerappliance-client/examples/basic-client-username/README.md

 # Client Username Configuration Example

-Configuration in this directory creates a [client username](https://docs.solace.com/Admin/Broker-Manager/broker-manager-create-client-username.htm) on the PubSub+ event broker, leveraging the Client Terraform module.
+Configuration in this directory creates a [client username](https://docs.solace.com/Admin/Broker-Manager/broker-manager-create-client-username.htm) on the PubSub+ appliance, leveraging the Client Terraform module.

 The example shows how to set the sensitive `password` variable with a `.tfvars` file, as described in the [Protect sensitive input variables](https://developer.hashicorp.com/terraform/tutorials/configuration-language/sensitive-variables#set-values-with-a-tfvars-file) Terraform tutorial.